 - i.
 Interdisciplinary Major Program Director - ii.
-Supervising Faculty Committee
+Supervising Faculty Committee f.
+Liberal Learning Core

 - i.
 Changes to the Core requirements

 - 1. LLC (must initiate proposal)

 - 2. All academic departments

 - 3. All College Curriculum Committees

-- EPC
+- 4 CRC

-- 5. Provost (EPC-approved proposals only)
+- 5. Provost (CRC-approved proposals only)

+- 6. Development of a new Liberal Learning Core Curriculum requires approval by SACSCOC, as defined by the SACSCOC policy on Substantive Change for Accredited Institutions of the Commission on Colleges.
+Applicable SACSCOC forms and supporting documentation must be submitted in advance of implementation.

 - ii.
 Addition/deletion of existing courses in the Core and addition of new courses to the Core

 - 1. Proposing Department (must initiate proposal)

 - 2. Department's College Curriculum Committee

 - 3. LLC

-- 4. EPC
+- 4. CRC

-- 5. Provost (EPC-approved proposals only)
+- 5. Provost (CRC-approved proposals only)